-Sukhi has been working in supporting roles since she left school.
-She just knew from a young age that she wanted to help people even though at that time she did not know what this would be.
-As a young person she often sensed that there was more to what met the eye; something unseen and unexplained that played a significant role in people’s emotions and behaviour.
+As a young person she often sensed there was more to what met the eye; something 'unseen' and 'unexplained' that played a significant role in people’s emotions, behaviour and life experiences.

-From the age of 16, I worked in various support roles before she trained as a counsellor.
-She supported children, young people and adults with special educational needs, older people in residential care and also general health care in hospitals.
+From the age of 16, I worked in various support roles including supporting children, young people and adults with special educational needs, older people in residential care and general health care in hospitals.

-She then after university, just under 20 years ago began her training as a Psychodynamic Counsellor and fully qualified in 2006.
+Age 21, I then began my training as a Psychodynamic Counsellor and fully qualified in 2006.

-Following her passion further Sukhi completed her Masters in Counselling focusing the research for her dissertation on those women who through their experiences in life have been marginalised by society.
+Following my passion further I pursued a Masters in Counselling focusing my research for my next dissertation on those women who through their experiences in life had been marginalised by society.

 Becoming a counsellor is a journey into self-discovery.

-Sukhi promotes self-care to others and is committed to her own self-care.
+I actively promotes self-care to others and I am committed to my own self-care.

 A HOLISTIC APPROACH TO COUNSELLING

-Since then, she trained as a Reiki Practitioner in 2017, having completed the Reiki Master Therapist and Teacher in 2019.
+Since then, I trained as a Reiki Practitioner in 2017, having completed the Reiki Master Therapist and Teacher in 2019.

-Sukhi is now passionate about teaching Reiki to others who also wish to embark on this journey.
+I am now also passionate about teaching Reiki and Numerology to others who also wish to embark on this journey.

-This additional training met with Sukhi’s passion to bring counselling and spirituality together; a model of therapy that creates time and space for the ‘soul’ to be recognised, as well as the ‘mind’ and ‘body’.
+This additional training meets with my mission to bring counselling and spirituality together; a model of therapy that creates time and space for the ‘soul’ to be recognised, as well as the ‘mind’ and ‘body’.

-Sukhi is setting up an East Midlands BACP Spirituality Networking Meeting to create space for counsellors to share their voices and experiences with like minded colleagues regarding counselling and spirituality.
+In 2020 I have set up an East Midlands BACP Spirituality Networking Group to create space for counsellors to share their voices and experiences with like minded colleagues regarding counselling and spirituality.
 These meetings have been taking place remotely on zoom due to the pandemic.

-Through her work she helps clients on their journey back to themselves; reconnecting with their lost parts, realising their 'true self', exploring who they are and who they want to become in order to live a more authentic life.
+Through my work I helps clients on their journey back to themselves; reconnecting with their lost parts, realising their 'true self', exploring who they are and who they want to become in order to live a more authentic life.